 Entering the fourth quarter, the Blazers had a 20-point lead, but once again, history repeated itself.
 Los Angeles mounted a furious comeback to make it a game late, keeping Portland scoreless for nearly the first six minutes of the period.

-The comeback was reminiscent of that dreaded Game 7 back in 2000, but luckily for all of the Blazers in the house, nobody had their minds on the past.
+The comeback was reminiscent of that dreaded Game 7 back in 2000, but luckily for all of the Blazers in the crowd, nobody had their minds on the past.
 This one was going to be decided in the final minutes, and in true fashion, L.A. fans began pouring out of the arena just before the height of the contest began.

 For me, I walked away with a new perspective.
-Coming together with like-minded people is comforting in home arenas, but standing out among the opposition is intoxicating for those who can smile in the face of hostility.
+Coming together with like-minded people is comforting in home venues, but standing out among the opposition is intoxicating for those who can smile in the face of hostility.